PabloFernandezMila/Proyecto-Sempai/README.md

 ### Catalog

-- Catalog list all the available books on JsonServer file
+- Catalog list all the available books on DB
 - Here the user can filter by genre, using the Select dropdown by default all books are listed with the Select a genre option
 - Also the user can hover on a book card to see more information, the system will retrieve the description from the server, if description it is too long it will be trim and added an ellipsis at the end of the string this is to prevent that larger text get out of the container
 - The user can get to the catalog by clicking on the Genre of a book on the book landing page, in this case the user will be redirected to the catalog page and the dropdown will select the genre clicked by the user, the catalog is filtered by this genre